ukmac/ukmac.github.io/content/post/2022-08-08-cycling-channels-youtube/index.md

 ---
 date: "2022-08-09T00:00:00Z"
 title: My Favourite Cycling Channels on Youtube
+description: I'm not the worlds biggest YouTube watcher but the list of channels below are some of my favourite regular watches (usually while I am eating breakfast).
 categories:
     - Cycling
 ---
-I'm not the worlds biggest YouTube watcher but the list of channels below are some of my favourite regular watches (usually while I am eating breakfast).

 ## [Katie Kookaburra](https://www.youtube.com/c/KatieKookaburra)
 |![](katiekookaburra.jpeg)| Katie is a long distance specialist who loves to climb hills.
 She posts regularly and has a large following of over 100k subscribers.
 One of my favourite channels and one that I look forward to new episodes of.|
 |----|----|